misterjaytee/azure-storage-fuse-wiki/Troubleshoot-FAQ.md

 **2. fusermount: command not found**

 You try to unmount the blob storage, but the recommended command is not found.
-Whilst `umount` may work instead, fusermount is the recommended methos, so install the fuse package, e.g.:
+Whilst `umount` may work instead, fusermount is the recommended method, so install the fuse package, e.g.:

 ``` yum install fuse ```